michhar/navigating-ml/docs/level1/level1_practice.md

     - Use the URL option when opening up a new notebook in Azure Notebooks
     - Or, download by right clicking on "Raw" and "Save link as..."
     - Re-implement the MLP with `sklearn`

+## Extra:  Training and Testing Locally with Azure ML Workbench

+Now that you've got a couple of implementations of a Multilayer Perceptron, go ahead and setup an experiment in Azure ML Workbench, a nice new public preview Data Science workbench, to train and test on the Fashion dataset above.

+Use the iris dataset template and tutorial as an example - see the [Docs](https://docs.microsoft.com/en-us/azure/machine-learning/preview/tutorial-classifying-iris-part-1).

+- Read your csv train file into Azure ML Workbench
+- Modify the iris template to train a model with any of the above classification algorithms locally in docker container
+- Test with the test data and the `score.py` script locally in docker
+- Check run history for metrics (observe the use of scikit-learn's confusion matrix, etc.)

 ## Additional Help